eskps/card/README.md

 ### What if I want something partially overlapping the image???

-Stick it at the top of the content area and give it a negative top margin.
+Stick it in the `d2l-image-tile-image` slot along with the image and an offset.

 ### What if I want to make the tile clickable, but have another clickable element within